MohammadAbbas393/Portfolio/README.md

 ## Built With

-My personal portfolio <a href="https://portfolio-git-main-mohammadabbas393s-projects.vercel.app/" target="_blank">Abbas.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://portfolio-git-main-mohammadabbas393s-projects.vercel.app/" target="_blank">Abbas.tech</a> which contains some of my projects as well as my resume\.<br/>

 This project was built using these technologies.